avelino/mapoteca/README.md

 Install PostreSQL through your favorite package manager.

-Create your dataase and make sure to fill the environment variables at `.env` after reading the **Project configurations** topic.
+Create your database and make sure to fill the environment variables at `.env` after reading the **Project configurations** topic.

 #### Configure your database